-- Demonstrate competency in performing all steps in the accounting cycle and payroll processing. - Display effective problem solving and decision-making skills. - Demonstrate proficiency in the utilization of QuickBooks, Microsoft-Access and Microsoft-Excel. - Understand the commitment to lifelong learning required of those in the accounting profession. - Apply the use of customer service skills in business environments. - Demonstrate familiarity with Contract Law and the Uniform Commercial Code.
+- Demonstrate competency in performing all steps in the accounting cycle, individual taxation, managerial accounting, and payroll processing.
+(GS) - Apply foundational accounting concepts.
+(GS) - Display effective problem solving and decision-making skills within the different accounting fields.
+(GS) - Demonstrate proficiency in the utilization of common accounting software tools, including, but not limited to, the following: QuickBooks, Microsoft-Access, and Microsoft-Excel. - Recognize the commitment to lifelong learning required of those in the accounting profession. - Apply the use of customer service skills in business environments.
+(GS) - Demonstrate familiarity with Contract Law and the Uniform Commercial Code.
+(GS) - Communicate business, financial and accounting information to appropriate constituents.
+(GS)